gekmihesg/ansible-openwrt/README.md

         Checks for some commands and installs the corresponding packages if they are missing.
 See requirements above. (default: yes)

+    openwrt_scp_if_ssh:
+        Whether to use scp instead of sftp for OpenWRT systems.
+Value can be `yes`, `no` or `smart`.
+Ansible defaults to `smart` but this role defaults to `yes` because OpenWRT does not offer sftp by default. (default: yes)

+    openwrt_remote_tmp:
+        Ansibles remote_tmp setting for OpenWRT systems.
+Defaults to /tmp to avoid flash wear on target device. (default: /tmp)

     openwrt_wait_for_connection, openwrt_wait_for_connection_timeout:
         Whether to wait for the host (default: yes) and how long (300) after a network or wifi restart (see handlers).